Year 8 Course Information

 (Prescribed studies in Science and Digital Technologies)

 The Science curriculum provides opportunities for students to develop an understanding of important scientific concepts and processes, the practices used to develop scientific knowledge, the contribution of science to our culture and society and its applications in our lives.
-The curriculum supports students to develop the scientific knowledge, understandings and skills through their studies of: Biology (the study of cells as the basic structure of living things with specialised structure & function and of body systems including the digestive, circulatory, and respiratory system); Chemistry (understanding the states of matter, the differences between elements, chemicals and mixtures and the formation of new substances through chemical change); Earth and Space Science (the study of the rock cycle and the formation of igneous, sedimentary and metamorphic rocks) and; Physics (the study of different types of energy including light and sound).
+The curriculum supports students to develop the scientific knowledge, understandings and skills through their studies of: Biology (the study of cells as the basic structure of living things with specialised structure and function, and of body systems including the digestive, circulatory, and respiratory systems); Chemistry (understanding the states of matter, the differences between elements, chemicals and mixtures and the formation of new substances through chemical change); Earth and Space Science (the study of the rock cycle and the formation of igneous, sedimentary and metamorphic rocks) and; Physics (the study of different types of energy including light and sound).

 The Digital Technologies curriculum enables students in Years 7 and 8 to gain understanding of digital solutions.
 It provides practical opportunities for students to explore ‘block based coding’ using visual computer programming techniques, to systematically and innovatively transform data into digital solutions.